 In an HVAC world, efficiency is determined by EER/SEER rating systems.
 The higher the rating, the more efficient the unit.

 The modern central ACs with a SEER 13 rating are considered standard efficiency units.
-High efficient models have SEER above 14.
-The maximum efficiency rating is around SEER 23.
+The average SEER rating is between 15 and 18.
+The maximum efficiency rating is in mid 20s.

 Of all the air conditioner types, mini-splits offer the highest SEER rating.
-The most efficient models have a SEER rating of 26.
+The most efficient models have a SEER rating in 30s.

 So, if you are looking for a unit that will consume less energy and does not burn a hole in your pocket with hefty bills, consider going for a mini-split system.